 top of page

-• Writer's pictureDominic Schmuck, Ph.D.
+Writer's pictureDominic Schmuck, Ph.D.

-In the scientific community, Mormonism is considered a "high-demand religion", meaning that it expects a lot from it's members.
+In the scientific community, Mormonism is considered a "high-demand religion", meaning that it expects a lot from its members.
 As such, family members have high expectations for each other regarding how they should behave and what they should and shouldn't do.
 Sometimes, there is even an expectation to monitor each other's behaviors and ensure everyone is on the 'straight and narrow path.'
 When getting married within the LDS religion, there is frequently an unspoken assumption between spouses that both will continue participating actively in The Church of Jesus Christ of Latter-Day Saints forever.

 Couple walking discussing Mormonism